 - How do you get started with FCR?

 Almost all companies today talk about the importance of sustainability.
 Hive Blockchain, however, a Canadian company in the growing blockchain sector, wants to demonstrate their sustainability credentials through actions rather than words.
-That’s why they chose to locate their new Bikupa data centre in Sweden rather than in a fossil-heavy country.
+That’s why they chose to locate their new Bikupa Datacenter in Sweden rather than in a fossil-heavy country.
 And that’s why they also responded quickly to a request to sell their flexible electricity use to support stable frequency in the power grid and thereby increase the availability of renewable energy.

 – I’m extremely proud of this project.
 When Vattenfall told us about FCR, I knew immediately that it was perfect for us.
 Sometimes I hear people say that renewable energy lead times are too long, but this shows how wrong they are.
 FCR plays a key role in the journey towards a sustainable world, says Tobias Ebel, Hive Blockchain board member, by phone from Germany.